JaryV/LoanDefault/README.md

 # LoanDefault

-Decision support system for banks on loan agreement.
-Dataset : https://www.kaggle.com/laotse/credit-risk-dataset
+Decision support system for banks on loan agreement. \n Dataset : https://www.kaggle.com/laotse/credit-risk-dataset
-Pipeline :
+\n Pipeline :
 - Suppression of outliers & conversion of non-numeric features into binary or one-hot vector
 - Splitting into training and test set
 - Choice of metrics